 Expats can use public hospitals and benefit from the lower prices; however, the local community walk-in centres have a poor reputation and many locals jump straight to the specialist hospitals.
 This disrupts patient flow and results in long waiting times and patients queuing outside hospitals for appointments.

 Unless your health insurance is provided by a Chinese insurer, you’ll need to pay for any treatment in a public hospital up-front, and often in cash.
-Make sure you keep the invoices and receipts for your treatment, so you can send it to us to make your claim.
+If you're an AXA - Global Healthcare member make sure you keep the invoices and receipts for your treatment, so you can send it to us to make your claim.